Why Two Layers? Because Reality Has Two Layers

 - Control objective requires: Software Composition Analysis (SCA)

-- Implementation requirements: Automated scanning, SBOM generation, vendor risk assessment
+- Implementation requirements: Automated scanning, SBOM generation

 - Success criteria: 100% dependency visibility, <7 day remediation for critical findings